 Remove all jewelry, especially rings and watches, before doing any electrical troubleshooting or testing.
-Also, disconnect the battery cables unless the test requires battery voltage.

-For effective troubleshooting and repairs, you must have a good understanding of the electrical circuits and components used on this machine (see Chapter 10 -Foldout Drawings).
+Disconnect the battery cables unless the test requires battery voltage.
+For effective troubleshooting and repairs, there must be a good understanding of the electrical circuits and components used on this machine (see electrical schematic in Chapter 10 - Foldout Drawings).

-If the machine has any interlock switches by-passed, reconnect the switches for safety and efficient troubleshooting.
+If the machine has any interlock switches by-passed, connect the switches for proper troubleshooting and safety.